ITMK/AI_Literacy/README.md

    - The inner workings of the transformer (self-attention, output generation, etc.)

 ### 5. Training and adaptation strategies for language models (coming soon)
+In this [Colab notebook on traning and adaptation strategies for language models](https://colab.research.google.com/drive/1NCnI54IHJNwcpSovfsRC8IMGkEPUIFQs?usp=sharing), we cover the following topics:
    - Pre-training

    - Fine-tuning